 Disclaimer: Buffalo Wool, Heat Holder Socks and Dachstein supplied products for review.
 Nobody had any input in the reviews.
 All I ever promise in any review post is a fair shake.

 Really, what’s the big deal about socks?
-You can get a bundle of six pairs of cotton athletic socks at Walmart for about seven bucks.
-I think socks are really important.
+You can get a bundle of six pairs of thick cotton athletic socks at Walmart for about seven bucks.
+Why not just wear them hiking?

-Bushcraft Basics: A Common Sense Wilderness Survival Handbook got hammered by an Amazon reviewer for spending several pages on choosing socks.
+My book, Bushcraft Basics: A Common Sense Wilderness Survival Handbook, got hammered by an Amazon reviewer for spending several pages on choosing socks.

-To quote “Amazon Customer” (completely anonymous: no ID name, no avatar, no website, no credentials and this was his/her only review.)
+To quote “Amazon Customer” (completely anonymous: no ID name, no avatar, no website, no credentials and very few reviews.)
 Troll?